joseph-yoon/VC-Constitution/constitution/vc_constitution.md

 They are expected to organize at least one large social event every two weeks and/ or two small events each week depending on the time committed to each event; refer to the Fun Team Manual for information previous events.<sup>3</sup>

 In return they are exempt from HIP and chores for the semester.
-In the event that Fun Team does not fulfill their responsibilities, they will be expected to complete a HIP, or experience the consequences of a normal house member who does not complete a HIP.
+In the case of low house occupancy, they may be required to fulfill half or a full chore.<sup>33</sup> In the event that Fun Team does not fulfill their responsibilities, they will be expected to complete a HIP, or experience the consequences of a normal house member who does not complete a HIP.
 Fun Team is also required to deliver a brief (5-10 minutes including discussion) status report at the weekly officer meeting.<sup>4</sup>

 ## President
 The President is the leader of the house, and determines the direction that Von Cramm heads during his/her term.
 This includes, but is not limited to: